 You are responsible for finding three articles as possible subjects of your class presentation and term paper.
 You must pick three articles, on three different topics; I'll decide which one you'll do your presentation on.

 The articles must be on evolutionary genetics, broadly interpreted to include anything about the patterns of genetic variation within populations, among populations, or among species, and the processes that influence that variation.
-E-mail me if you're not sure whether an article has enough evolutionary genetics in it to be acceptable.
+E-mail me if you're not sure whether an article contains enough evolutionary genetics to be acceptable.

 Articles must report original results; you cannot choose review articles.
 Articles are acceptable that collect data from previous publications and analyze it in a new way (rather than just summarizing it, the way a review article does).

-On Thursday, Feb.
-21, you must turn in a typed list of three papers, with the citation information (in the format shown on the instructions for the paper) and abstract.
+On Tuesday, Feb.
+25, you must turn in a typed list of three papers, with the citation information (in the format shown for Literature Cited on the instructions for the paper).
+In addition to the citation information, you must include the abstract of each paper; you can copy and paste it, you don't need to reformat it in any way.
 Clearly indicate which is your first, second, and third choice.
 I'll try to give everyone their first choice, but if there are too many papers on certain topics, I'll tell some people they have to do their second or third choice.